ChenTaHung/GMM-Visualization/README.md

 In `plot()` method, the `show_plot` parameter tells whether to show the figure through the editor or not.
 Default is `False`.

-We can genreate gif file from the images we exported by the `plot()` method.
+We can generate gif file from the images we exported by the `plot()` method.

 ```python
 GmmViz.generateGIF(image_path = "doc/image/dim3/parms", # directory of the images showing each iteraction